 Here’s a rundown of everything I’ve learned.

-First, make sure that you are legally able to perform the wedding.
+Take care of legal issues.
+First, make sure that you are legally able to perform the wedding ceremony.
 If not, the marriage might be valid in God’s eyes, but it won’t be according to the government.

 Requirements vary from state to state, so check with your local court for specific requirements.

 Typically you must be either licensed or ordained to perform a wedding, but some states have additional requirements.

 Second, the wedding will not be legal unless the bride and groom get a marriage license from their local court.
 After the wedding ceremony, the bride, groom, wedding officiant (that’s you) and two witnesses (typically the maid of honor and the best man) sign the license.

 Finally, the signed license is returned to the court where it the marriage officially becomes legally binding.